barryclark/jekyll-now/_posts/2018-1-18-distributed-tensorflow.md

 supports strongly *Distributed Training*, which is very important in production up-scaling.
 In this blog, I will briefly introduce Distributed TensorFlow and the way we apply it in our business.

-# Basic definitions in Distributed Computing
+## I. Basic definitions in Distributed Computing
-## Model Paralleism versus Data Paralleism
+### Model Paralleism versus Data Paralleism
 They are two popular styles in Paralleism Computing, which solve different problems in Deep Learning training.
 First, we talk about *Model Parallism*.
 A very first example of this method can be found in this famous [article](http://vision.stanford.edu/teaching/cs231b_spring1415/slides/alexnet_tugce_kyunghee.pdf).
 In this Alex-Net,